happypotomus/rose-bud-thorn/context.md

 - For a given “now”, it finds a `weeks` row where `start_at <= now < end_at`.
 - If none exists, it **creates** the appropriate week (Sunday 7pm start, next Sunday 6:59pm end).
-- Dashboard & reflection wizard rely on this to know which `week_id` to use.
+- Home & reflection wizard rely on this to know which `week_id` to use.

 ---